ebi-pf-team/genome-properties/docs/flatfile.rst

 The DESC file is formatted such that a single tag is included on each line, followed by 2 blank spaces, followed by the value of the field.

 In the case of the property description (CC) and private notes (**) fields, the information may stretch accross multiple lines.
 The line length is limited to 80 characters (including the tag) and so any subsequent lines used must also carry the tag.
-See the example below.
+See the PATHWAY example below.

 .. code-block:: none